How a DUI Conviction Will Affect Your Future

 Some of the long-term consequences that DUI offenders may face include:

-Background Checks: Many employers conduct criminal background checks before hiring applicants for work.
-A misdemeanor or felony DUI conviction will show up on a criminal background check and could stop an individual’s best efforts to be hired by many companies.
+Background Checks: Many employers conduct criminal background checks for DUI before hiring job applicants for work.
+A misdemeanor or felony DUI conviction will show up on a criminal background check and a DUI, DWI could stop an individual’s best efforts to be hired by many companies.
 Other organizations rely on criminal background checks as well including college and university admissions, financial institutions, and housing applications or landlords – when a landlord conducts a criminal background check and sees a DUI conviction, it could jeopardize an offender’s chances of securing a place to live.

 License Revocation: Being convicted of DUI could result in the offender’s driver’s license being revoked for a period of up to two years for his or her first conviction.
 Not having a driver’s license can make it far more difficult to get to and from work or do a job properly if driving is a part of the occupation.
 Losing the ability to drive can be very stressful – without a driver’s license, individuals cannot run simple errands, visit with family or friends, or participate in their usual social activities if it requires them to drive.
 While using public transportation is an option, it can cause individuals to arrive late to their appointments if it does not coordinate with individuals’ schedules.